EladAriel/CS-Academic-Projects/Data Structures and Algorithms/Max_Min_Heap/README.md

-# Max Min Heap program
+# Max Min Heap Program
 This folder contains scripts related to the Max Min Heap program, which is a specialized binary tree data structure that combines the properties of both a max heap and a min heap.
 The program allows users to build and manipulate a Max Min Heap through a command line interface (CLI) menu.

 ### Files